 Rich Cassidy Law represents employees in employment law matters.
 Its lawyers have counseled more than a thousand employees.
+Our employment law and litigation attorney in Vermont fully understands the legal complexities involved in such such cases.

 The law is not favorable to most employees.
 We live in an employment-at-will nation, where unless the employee has an explicit contract (few do), an employer can fire an employee at any time and for any reason.
+If such a case happens, it is advised to get in touch with a Vermont employment law and litigation attorney in South Burlington, VT.

 There are many exceptions to this rule and representing employees in employment cases means finding the applicable exceptions and using them.
 The laws that prohibit discrimination, Title VII of the Civil Rights Act of 1964 and the Vermont Fair Employment Practices Act, require that workplace be free of discrimination (and harassment) based on race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, or age or against a qualified individual with a disability.
 As such they provide the most protection.
 But there are many other exceptions to the at-will doctrine.
 If not effectively disclaimed, many employers have limited their own discretion in employment handbooks.